Daemen University Service Animal Policy

 The animal or its presence creates an unmanageable disturbance or interference with the

-The College will base such determinations upon the consideration of the behavior of the particular animal at issue, and not on speculation or fear about the harm or damages an animal may cause.
-Any removal of the animal will be done in consultation with the Director of Disability Services and may appeal to Daemen College’s Section 504/ADA Compliance Officer following the College’s Grievance Procedure set forth in the student handbook.
+The University will base such determinations upon the consideration of the behavior of the particular animal at issue, and not on speculation or fear about the harm or damages an animal may cause.
+Any removal of the animal will be done in consultation with the Director of Disability Services and may appeal to Daemen University’s Section 504/ADA Compliance Officer following the University’s Grievance Procedure set forth in the student handbook.

 VII.
 Non-retaliation Provision

-Daemen College will not retaliate against any person because that individual has requested or received a reasonable accommodation, including a request for a Service Animal.
+Daemen University will not retaliate against any person because that individual has requested or received a reasonable accommodation, including a request for a Service Animal.